 – Guardian ECM and Beagle Active Probe are now available not only as fixed equipment: you can find them in stores and FP reward crates (including vanilla FPs), however, these are rare equipment and hard to find; the above also applies to AMS + +.
 Incidentally, NARC + + and TAG + + have also been added to stores.

-– 12 new emblems for your mercenary unit.
+– 29 new logos for your mercenary unit.

-– Adapted version of The Big Deal for mcb’s BTX CAC Compatibility mod, patches for compatibility with the Solaris 7 mod, and an optional patch for greater efficiency of new medical equipment.
+– Patch for compatibility with the Solaris 7 mod, and an optional patch for greater efficiency of new medical equipment.
 If it’s installed, then with all the new equipment for Argo, your MechWarriors will become immortal: they can still be injured, but it will be impossible to kill them by destroying the BattleMech, its head, or inflicting multiple wounds.
 This patch is NOT required to play, it’s fully optional – no need to install it if you don’t want to.

 The mod is fully compatible with existing saves for BattleTech Extended.

-– If you have started a NEW BattleTech campaign or career, The Big Deal campaign will start after completing The Opportunist flashpoint.
+– If you have started a NEW BattleTech campaign or career, The Big Deal campaign will start after completing The Opportunist flashpoint, which is available from April 3034 to April 3056.

 – If The Opportunist has NOT been activated by you yet, i.e. even if it spawned, but you did NOT start it, then everything will work as in the previous paragraph.

 – If you have ALREADY COMPLETED The Opportunist, the campaign will start at the start of The Letter event at a random time.
-In this case, I highly recommend installing it on existing saves ONLY if you have a tough team: each episode can be completed ONLY once.
-If you can’t do it or don’t have time (each flashpoint has 180 days to complete, except The Opportunist - its respawn is unlimited), the campaign will be considered failed.
+In this case, I highly recommend installing it on existing saves ONLY if you have a tough unit: each episode can be completed ONLY once.
+If you can’t do it or don’t have time (each flashpoint has 180 days to complete, except The Opportunist - its respawn is unlimited from April 3034 to April 3056), the campaign will be considered failed.

 Requirements: